qble2/poe-spring-app/README.md

 ## Features:
 The application allows the user to access:
 - The active leagues
-- His account's characters
+- The characters of his account
-- A character's inventory
+- The inventory of a character (2D view)
-- His stash tabs
+- The stash tabs of his account
-- A stash tab content (table view and 2D preview)
+- The content of a stash tab (table view and 2D view)
+- The market overview of a specified league
+- The ladder of a specified league

 ## Built with:
 - Java 17